gduguey/DiffUS/forward_physics.md

 We have seen previously the physical basis for wave propagation between two medium, with a change in pressure waves at a boundary translating into variations in the impedances, and thus the apparition of non-zero reflection coefficients, and non-one transmission coefficients

 Looking at the following diagram, we can be reminded of the changes at a boundary $i$.
 For our context, we will consider that each voxel boundary is a medium change.
-In the coming text, we will consider that a switch from a cell \(i)\ to a following cell i+1 is a boundary \(i)\.
+In the coming text, we will consider that a switch from a cell \(i\) to a following cell i+1 is a boundary \(i\).
 This will be important in modeling the forward process.

 Intuitively, there are exponentially many constraints on the transmission as every boundary change causes a change in reflected/transmitted change, and should thus influence all of the other reflections and transmissions further down the chain.
 A first simulation would thus have a ray propagating, reflecting, transmitting and a counter recording the "time of return": this is what actually happens in a transducer.
-Since we consider that speed is constant within the body, we can instead change the prism a bit to the following paradigm: by recording the amplitude of the wave in cell \(i)\, we can use that as the sound wave received from the reflection at boundary \(i)\.
+Since we consider that speed is constant within the body, we can instead change the prism a bit to the following paradigm: by recording the amplitude of the wave in cell \(i\), we can use that as the sound wave received from the reflection at boundary \(i\).

 ![image](img/US_prop.png)
+<center>Schematic US propagation at a boundary</center>

 <!-- Cumulative products of the waves,so that received wave at -->